-Place the throttle grip in the "START" (start) position.
+Place the throttle grip in the "START"

+(start) position.

-4. Pull out / turn the choke knob fully.
-Place the choke knob back in to the second or third position to warm up the engine after starting.
-When the engine has fully warmed up, replace the choke knob back in to its home position.
+Pull out / turn the choke knob fully.
+After the engine starts, replace / return the knob to the home position.

-- It is not necessary to use the choke when starting a warm engine. - If the choke knob is left in the pulled out position while the engine is running, the engine will run poorly or stall. - 5.
-Pull the manual starter handle slowly until you feel resistance.
+- It is not necessary to use the choke when starting a warm engine. - If the choke knob is left in the "START" (start) position while the engine is running, the engine will run poorly or stall. - Pull the manual starter handle slowly until you feel resistance.
 Then give a strong pull straight out to crank and start the engine.
 Repeat if necessary.